civicindustries/civicinsight.com/jobs/marketing-intern.md

 ---

-### About Us
+### Sales and Business Development Lead

-  Civic Insight makes official data the management of buildings, permitting and construction available in an easy-to-use interface.
-We develop visualizations that show how areas change over time and allow you to drill down.
-We have seen how lack of access to this information can be costly to businesses, governments and communities and we intend to change that.
+At Civic Insight, we are helping to build a world where all members of society have access to the data necessary to make informed and inclusive decisions about the trajectory of their neighborhoods.
+Our online platform makes official data about the management of buildings, permitting and construction available to the public in a refreshingly simple yet powerful interface.
+We have seen how lack of access to this information can be costly to businesses, governments and communities, and we’re working to change that.

-### Traction

-  We have investments from the Knight Foundation, graduated from the Code for America Incubator and generating revenue.
-Our advisors include  Tim O'Reilly, Nigel Jacob and Ron Bouganim.
+We’ve graduated from Code for America’s Incubator, we have investments from the Knight Foundation, and we’re generating consistent revenue.
+Our platform has garnered praise from Time Magazine, The Wall Street Journal, and PBS News Hour.

-  We have launched in New Orleans and Palo Alto and are confirmed to launch in 11 new cities by the end of the year.
+We’re live in New Orleans and Palo Alto, and we’re confirmed to launch in 11 new cities by the end of the year.

 This is where you come in.

+*Civic Insight is seeking a Sales and Business Development Lead* to grow sales and reach new customers, and ensure the success of our existing customers.
+We’re looking for a smart, driven person who’s ready to roll up their sleeves immediately alongside our core team.

 ### Responsibilities: